Covid 19 Syria | 02 September 2021

 How is Covid-19 affecting Christians in Syria?

-Show: true / Country: Syria / Syria
+Show: false / Country: Syria /

 Christians in Syria are often disproportionately affected by the economic impact of the pandemic